jrauschnot/stock_analysis_VBA/README.md

 * The advantages of refactoring code include a utilization of less memory, faster execution times, and easier to read lines of code.
 The disadvantages include the additional work of editing without adding new functionality to the code.

-* The advantages of refactoring the original code include a slightly faster execution time (as shown above).
+* The advantages of refactoring the original code include significantly faster execution times (as shown above).
 There were no major disadvantages of refactoring the original VBA code.